Hey there, we noticed you didn't complete your Advanced Coupons purchase.

 A referral program is an additional strategy for expanding your customer base and boosting sales.
 Plus, wanting something in return is one of the reasons why customers stick with a company and start recommending it to their relatives and friends.

-Referral Promo Example click to zoom
+Referral promo example click to zoom

 Your store should give referral rewards or offers to encourage customers to tell their friends and family about your website in order to have a successful referral program.
 Both the individual making the referral and the person they are making can receive a referral bonus.

-10. Exclusive cart abandonment offer
+10. Recover lost sales with an exclusive cart abandonment offer

 Globally, 68% of shopping carts are abandoned on average.
 This shows that an alarmingly high percentage of clients leave your store without making a purchase.